blakeblackshear/frigate/docs/docs/configuration/record.md

 title: Recording
 ---

 Recordings can be enabled and are stored at `/media/frigate/recordings`.
-The folder structure for the recordings is `YYYY-MM-DD/HH/<camera_name>/MM.SS.mp4`.
+The folder structure for the recordings is `YYYY-MM-DD/HH/<camera_name>/MM.SS.mp4` in **UTC time**.
 These recordings are written directly from your camera stream without re-encoding.
 Each camera supports a configurable retention policy in the config.
 Frigate chooses the largest matching retention value between the recording retention and the event retention when determining if a recording should be removed.

 New recording segments are written from the camera stream to cache, they are only moved to disk if they match the setup recording retention policy.